 is accepted via EFI invocation parameters to the EFI binary it is measured into TPM PCR 8 (if a TPM is

-The systemd-stub UEFI boot stub automatically collects two types of auxiliary companion files optionally placed in a drop-in directory next to the EFI binary and dynamically generates cpio initrd archives from them, and passes them to the kernel.
+The systemd-stub UEFI boot stub automatically collects two types of auxiliary companion files optionally placed in drop-in directories on the same partition as the EFI binary, dynamically generates cpio initrd archives from them, and passes them to the kernel.
 Specifically:

 For a kernel binary called